ryanjeffares/grace/README.md

 * Tests
 * Documentation + comments
 * Improve compiler errors and line numbering
-* Can probably abstract more parts of the compiler, e.g. function parameters, to reduce code duplication
+* Can probably abstract more parts of the compiler into functions, e.g. function parameters, to reduce code duplication
 * Make sure everything is always getting popped from the value stack when it needs to be

 ## Long Term Goals